One of the chronic insomnia symptoms is weight gain as it hinders the production of growth hormones that burn fats.

 - Calcium and magnesium have a tranquilizing effect that may help.
-These can be found in seeds, nuts, root and green leafy vegetables.
+These can be found in avocado, seeds, nuts, root and many green leafy vegetables.

 - Increase intake of foods with complex carbohydrates and natural sugars that give you that extra help.
 Foods like legumes, brown rice and honey all help serotonin production that calms the mind.

-The starch and complex carbohydrates in carrot help serotonin production that can help promote sleep.
+The starch and complex carbohydrates in carrot help serotonin production that promotes sleep.
 Other foods that contain serotonin are apricot, avocado, banana, beetroot, celery, red plums, tomatoes and pineapples.

-The amino acids in watercress help the production of growth hormones that are depleted in people suffering from insomnia.
+The phytoestrogen in watercress helps the production of growth hormones that are lacking in people suffering from insomnia.

-Bean sprouts or alfalfa sprouts are a good source of the B vitamins that are necessary for insomnia sufferers.
+Bean sprouts or alfalfa sprouts are good sources of the B vitamins that are necessary for insomnia sufferers.
 They can be eaten fresh in salads or juiced (using a masticating juicer).
 Lettuce contains natural opiates which have a mild sedative effect and is calming to the nerves and muscles.

 Some Suggested Combos (measurement for one portion):

-- 2 green apples + ½ small pineapple + a bunch of watercress + ¼ lemon slice
+- 2 green apples + ½ small pineapple + a bunch of watercress (or spinach) + ¼ lemon

 - 500 grams of beansprouts + ¼ lemon + a thumb-sized ginger root